largest desert in india

 Which is the Largest Desert in India?

-5. The Indian Gazelle, also known as the Chinkara, striped hyena, antelope, Blue Bull, and Blackbuck, are among the huge animals that inhabit the desert and contribute to its relatively rich biodiversity.
+5. The Indian Gazelle, also known as the Chinkara, striped hyena, antelope, Blue Bull, and Blackbuck, are among the enormous animals that inhabit the desert and contribute to its relatively rich biodiversity.
 These gigantic animals were said to have lived in the Thar desert until the middle of the 20th century.

 Overview of the largest desert in India